Coverwatch

 Frequently asked questions

-No. Renters insurance business equipment limits mirror homeowners exactly: $2,500 on premises and $250 away from home under the HO-4 form.
+No. Renters insurance business equipment limits mirror homeowners exactly.
+The HO-4 form allows $2,500 to $3,000 on premises and $250 away from home.
 The business liability exclusion is identical too.
 A renter running an ecommerce business from a spare bedroom or garage needs a separate business policy, just like a homeowner would.

 Yes.
 If your homeowners insurer discovers undisclosed business activity during a claim investigation, they can deny the claim and flag the nondisclosure as material misrepresentation.
 That can lead to policy cancellation or non-renewal at the next anniversary, according to the NAIC.
 Disclosing business activity proactively to your homeowners insurer is safer than waiting for a claim to trigger the discovery.